This blog post follows my previous post “Getting started with SonarQube on a C# project”.

 /d:"sonar.host.url=%sonar.host.url%" /d:"sonar.login=%sonar.login%"

 You’ll notice the parameters enclosed with %’s.
-More on that later.
+More on that later.- Step 3:

 Runner type: “MSBuild”